-On 1 March 1780, the Pennsylvania General Assembly passed the first legislation abolishing Slavery in modern history.
+On 1 March 1780, the Pennsylvania General Assembly passed an important document that changed world History by enacting the first legislation abolishing Slavery in modern history.

 Although the law did not apply to those born before 1780 who retained their status as Slaves, it nevertheless paved the way for the eventual abolishment of Slavery in the United States.